-are the manifestation of our VALUES - they are expressed through
+are the manifestation of our VALUES, expressed or shown through

 operate with the least amount of conflict.